gianksp/Inflight/README.md

 * Clone the project
 * Run ionic serve from terminal

-### Extracting the module Ticket Master ###
+### Extending the Ticket Master module in your own project ###

-Include the models, controllers and styles into the container View.
+1. Include the models, controllers and styles into the container View.

 ```
 #!html